 It's important to consider cleanup costs when picking a policy.

 Some home insurance policies won't cover damage to your home if a clog causes your plumbing to overflow.
 So if the root clog causes a toilet to send water the wrong way, the warped tiles, soaked carpet and furniture may not be paid by insurance.

-Your Trusted Choice independent agent comes bearing good news: Most standard home insurance policies can be modified to cover this exposure for an additional premium.
+Your independent agent comes bearing good news: Most standard home insurance policies can be modified to cover this exposure for an additional premium.
 The cost varies, but some providers will add coverage for just a few dollars.